This blog post was last updated on Wednesday, July 19th.

 To better understand how to calculate and leverage the yield on cost, let’s look at two prospective development starts.
 For the purposes of this example, assume that we know the net operating incomes and total project costs for these deals.

 |Total project cost||$29,600,000||$18,900,000||$22,700,000||$25,300,000|

 While the first new deal has a high net operating income at $2.1 million, the relatively high total project cost brings the yield on cost below the 7.2-7.7% benchmark in this sub-market at 7.1%.
-The second deal, on the other hand, is well above this historical benchmark at 8.5%.
+The second deal, on the other hand, is well above this comparable at 8.5%.

 How Do Investors Use Development Yield to Vet Deals & Make Decisions?

-Deal management platforms help investors to fully leverage historical investment data to unlock competitive insights.
-Beyond centralizing this competitive information in one platform, deal management software like Dealpath helps investors to intuitively reference these deals by using smart filters and search functionality.
-Instead of digging through shared spreadsheets, investors have access to boundless deal data at their fingertips.
-As a result, investors can quickly and easily make the appropriate comparisons for informed, fully vetted decisions.
+Deal management platforms help investors to fully leverage historical investment data to unlock competitive insights and compare apples to apples.
+Beyond centralizing this competitive information in one platform, deal management software like Dealpath helps investors to intuitively reference these deals with powerful analytics.
+Capturing this information for every deal your firm reviews enables your deal team to amass significant market intelligence at your fingertips, strengthening future investment decisions.

 4 Tactics To Simplify, Standardize & Scale Development Projects

 If it takes hours to wrangle multiple stakeholders to learn where projects stand, or deadlines slip through the cracks, there’s a better way to manage development projects.
 New technologies have empowered development teams to standardize workflows for scalable execution.

 Download our eBook to learn how your firm can adopt new best practices to achieve stakeholder alignment, build maximum efficiencies and deliver optimal returns.